sorrymint/AWSNewsFeed/README.md

 This project I have given you a simple website front end to show students upcoming club events.
 What you need to do is build the cloud infrastructure to make it work.
 These instructions will not go in deep detail on each AWS product used because it should all be review.
 You will need to use the `CloudDevOpsStudent` role to complete this assignment.

 ## S3

 1. Make a S3 Bucket called `yourname-club-news-feed-randomnumbers`.
 2. Replace your name and replace `randomnumbers` with some random numbers.
 3. Make this S3 Bucket Public.
-4. Upload three pictures from the internet (featuring college students at an event).
+4. Upload three pictures from the internet.
+Any three photos will.
-5. Rename the photos to match the following **EXACTLY** (you might need to convert file types).
-    - `picnic.jpg`
-    - `game-night.jpg`
-    - `bytejam.jpg`
-6. Update the bucket policy.
+5. Update the bucket policy.
+Replace `Bucket-Name` with the name of your S3 Bucket.
-7. Take a screenshot of your bucket.
+6. Take a screenshot of your bucket with your images.

 ```yaml
 {